siobhanlgorman/favoureats/README.md

-  * List of recipes created by this logged in user organised in a table in reverse order of creation and by title with three link options available for the user to view, edit and delete their own recipes:
+  * The list of recipes created by the logged in user is organised in a table in reverse order of creation and by title with three link options available for the user to view, edit and delete their own recipes:
-     - View: user can click to view the full recipe detail page
+     - View: user can click to open the full recipe detail page
-     - Edit: user can click to edit the recipe details
+     - Edit: user can click to open the completed recipe form and edit the details to resubmit with changes
-     - Delete: the user can delete a recipe
+     - Delete: the user can delete a recipe.
+A warning is displayed to allow for change of mind before deletion

-  * Back to top button for if list gets long?????? scroll

 #### Recipe Detail Page

 Accessed only by logged in users
-* the star icon can be clicked to favourite/unfavourite an item
+* The star icon which can be clicked to favourite/unfavourite a recipe features prominently.

-* the number of favourite stars given to the recipe is beside the star
+* the number of favourite stars given to the recipe is underneath the star and updates when the user clicks the star

-* form to submit a recipe review
+* the about section of the recipe includes the 'updated on' field which will display the date of any changes made to the recipe details

+* the bottom of the page displays a form to submit a recipe review.
+After submission a success message displays and in the review box a note 'Your review is pending approval' is shown until the admin approves the review for publication.